architect-examples/arc-example-errors/readme.md

+⚠️ *This repository is archived.
+For an updated list of examples see [arc.codes/examples](https://arc.codes/examples).*

 # arc-example-errors

 Examples of common errors and how to handle them.
 Note the default error template is overridden with `error.js`.